blekenbleu/blekenbleu.github.io/Arduino/index.md

 Wiring Blue Pill to ST-LINK V2 clone:
 ![wiring Blue Pill to ST-LINK V2 clone](https://miro.medium.com/max/875/1*pFNIcoAq2s3l4lwsM0gj8w.jpeg)
 ![wiring chart](https://miro.medium.com/max/533/1*NwPYrVoPUbciDWzvGsTavQ.png)
-Connect 3.3V from ST-LINK to Blue Pill **only when Blue Pill has no other connections**
+Connect 3.3V from ST-LINK to Blue Pill
+- **only when Blue Pill has no other connections**.

 Put another way, when using ST-LINK to debug Blue Pill e.g. plugged to USB,
   **do NOT connect 3.3V to Blue Pill from ST-LINK**.
 Here is my ST-LINK connected to my harness tensioning Blue Pill: